pxmpkeen/holbertonschool-shell/init_files_variables_and_expansions/README.md

 14-decimal_to_hexadecimal converts a number from base 10 to base 16.
 15-rot13 encodes and decodes text using the rot13 encryption.
 16-odd prints every other line from the input, starting with the first line.
+17-water_and_stir adds the two numbers stored in the environment variables WATER and STIR and prints the result.